This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 that is as close to the user as possible.
 Whereas a key-value store goes between your app servers and

-gets a response immediately.
-If the content isn’t already cached, the PoP forwards the request to your origin servers,
+cached, the user gets a response immediately.
+If the content isn’t already cached, the PoP forwards the request to your

-caches the response (to make future requests fast), and then returns it to the user.
+origin servers, caches the response (to make future requests fast), and then returns it to the user.
+Some of the major

-CDN servers are distributed all over the world: e.g., Akamai has more than 4,000 PoPs
+CDN servers are distributed all over the world; Akamai, for example, has more than 4,000 PoPs

 in over 130 countries.
 This allows you to serve content from locations that are closer to your users,

-which can significantly reduce latency (refer back to Table 11 to see the impact), without your
+which can significantly reduce latency (refer back to Table 9), without your

 company having to invest the time and resources to deploy and maintain app servers all over the world.